 The Holyoke History Room is dedicated to preserving the history of Holyoke and supporting research into the city's past.
 History Room collections include maps, photographs, city directories, and Holyoke newspapers (on microfilm) from the 1850s to the 1990s.
 Biographical and subject files provide information on numerous Holyoke residents, landmarks, businesses, institutions, and organizations.The Reading Room is located off the third-level gallery in the new Holyoke Public Library.
 Two public-access computers are available in the History Room for patron use, as is free wireless access to those who bring their own computers or tablets.

-In order to limit the spread of the coronavirus, the Holyoke Public Library and the Holyoke History Room are closed until further notice.
-Please see the Mayor's announcement from 3/13/20 here.
-The HIstory Room is not able to respond to research inquiries at this time.
+In order to limit the spread of the coronavirus, the Holyoke Public Library and the Holyoke History Room are closed to the public until further notice.
+Please see the main page of the Library website for more information on general library services.

 See our Digital Collections page for free online local history resources and our Genealogy page for ways (including many free ones) to continue your research online.
 The Library also has many other online resources for general research availalble to Holyoke Public Library cardholders.
 If your card is from a different library, check that library's website for access to e-resources.

 For History Room news and events, click here.

 Information for Researchers: Collections located in the Reading Room are available during Regular Reading Room hours for use without an appointment.
 If you anticipate using archival or other collections, please contact the archivist 24-48 hours in advance of your visit.
 All History Room materials are non-circulating.
 For more information, see Collections , Digital Collections, and Using the Collection.
 For research appointments, contact the Archivist at the number below.